--An intraday opportunity cost is applicable for resources are energy-limited within a 24-hour period.
+-An intraday opportunity cost is applicable for resources are energy-limited within a 24-hour period and submits a max daily energy limit for the dispatch day that is less than the maximum capacity of the resource across the dispatch day.
 Resources that meet both of these criteria can apply both of these opportunity costs to their reference levels.
 Dispatchable hydroelectric resources are eligible for both the storage horizon and intraday opportunity cost adders.
 Dispatchable energy storage resources are eligible to have the intraday opportunity cost adder.
 Any other dispatchable resource may demonstrate, with relevant supporting documentation, to the IESO that it is energy-limited and the IESO will review and/or approve of applicable opportunity cost adders.